M1-CHPS/glhpc/docs/lab1.md

 !!! tip
     What you just saw is called a `man page`. `man` is short for `manual`.
 It's an offline documentation that is always available on all shells.
-    Some tools also provide `man pages` when installed, so that you can always search for documentation.
+    Some tools also provide `man pages` when installed, so that you can arlways search for documentation.
 You can even search `man man` !

     If you're ever stuck on a problem/bug (and you will), you should always read the documentation, or the man pages, for solutions.
 Googling a bug or an error message is not cheating.
 This is commonly referred to as `Read The F*cking Manual` (RTFM).

+!!! tip
+    Note that you do not have to `cd` in a directory to interact with it:
+    ```bash title="Running command through directories"
+    mkdir -p ./lab1/test01
+    ls ./lab1/test01
+    echo "Je suis un fichier" > ./lab1/test01/test.txt
+    ```

+    This is significantly faster than doing
+    ```bash
+    cd ./lab1
+    cd ./test01
+    ls
+    echo "Je suis un fichier" ./test.txt
+    cd ..
+    cd ..
+    ```

 ---